dantheman0207/blockchain_development/index.md

 `nonce` stands for `Number used ONCE`; we will explore the purpose of the nonce in the section [mining blocks](#mining-blocks)

- `numberBits` is the number of leading bits that must equal zero, and is a measure of the current difficulty of mining.
+ `difficulty` is the number of leading digits that must equal zero, and is a measure of the current difficulty of mining.
 We will discuss that in the section [calculating hashes](#calculating-hashs)

  `data` represents the data we store in our blockchain.
 For Bitcoin, this would be transactions.
 For Ethereum, it might be data used by a smart contract.
 But we can use it to store anything we would like.
 For now, let's store an empty [array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)